FabianHofmann/pypsa-costallocation/README.md

 ## License

-This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)
+This work is licensed under a Creative Commons Zero v1.0 Universal